Ten times yesterday. Eleven the day before. And it starts again today.

 This means your loved one is heard in the language they feel most at home in.
 The companion speaks in their language and listens for their language when they respond.

 Your voice recording does not need to be in the companion language.
 Record in the language you speak most naturally.
 No proficiency in your loved one's language is required.
-The voice clone captures your vocal warmth, tone, and rhythm - not the words themselves.
+The voice presence captures your vocal warmth, tone, and rhythm - not the words themselves.
 The companion handles the language.

 If your loved one has reverted to a language you don't speak fluently - record in English or your strongest language.
 Your voice is what they recognise; the companion will speak their language using it.
 Your caregiver app, dashboard, and all support from our team remain in English.